Rochdale Branch Canal: History

 The Rochdale Canal was surveyed by John Rennie in June 1791, although he had no experience of building canals at the time.
 He was chosen because the engineers of choice, William Jessop and Robert Whitworth, did not have time for the project.
 In August 1791 Rennie was asked to conduct further surveys for a branch to Rochdale, another to Oldham and a third to some limeworks near Todmorden.
-The canal was authorised by an Act of Parliament on 4 April 1794, which created the Rochdale Canal Company and sanctioned the building of a canal across the Pennines from Sowerby Bridge, where it would join the Calder and Hebble Navigation, to Manchester, where it would connect to the Bridgewater Canal.
+The canal was authorised by Rochdale Canal Act 1794 (34 Geo.
+3. c.
+78) on 4 April 1794, which created the Rochdale Canal Company and sanctioned the building of a canal across the Pennines from Sowerby Bridge, where it would join the Calder and Hebble Navigation, to Manchester, where it would connect to the Bridgewater Canal.

 Construction of the whole canal would take around 13 years, but sections were opened as and when they became useful, and the Rochdale Branch, which was about half a mile (0.8 km) long, was opened in 1798, from a basin at Richard Street to Halfpenny Bridge.
-Additional sections were opened in 1799, and the canal was formally opened in 1804, but there seems to be some doubt that it was all constructed, for two more acts of parliament were obtained in 1804 and 1806 to raise additional finance, and a final one in 1807 to tidy up some loose ends.
+Additional sections were opened in 1799, and the canal was formally opened in 1804, but there seems to be some doubt that it was all constructed, for two more acts of Parliament were obtained in 1804 and 1806 to raise additional finance, and a final one in 1807 to tidy up some loose ends.

-Navigation on the main canal had all but ceased by 1927, and an act of parliament obtained in 1952 banned public navigation on most of the waterway.
+Navigation on the main canal had all but ceased by 1927, and the Rochdale Canal Act 1952 (15 & 16 Geo.
+6 & 1 Eliz.
+2. c. xxxvii) banned public navigation on most of the waterway.
 It lay dormant for 20 years, but between then and 2002 the waterway was steadily restored and reopened.
-In 2000, ownership of the canal transferred from the Rochdale Canal Company to British Waterways, but there are no plans to re-open the Rochdale Branch.
+In 2000, ownership of the canal transferred from the Rochdale Canal Company to British Waterways, but there were no plans to re-open the Rochdale Branch.

-The branch was filled in at the end of the 1960s, and a retail shopping centre now covers most of the line of the canal, with the former basin serving as the car park.
+The branch was filled in at the end of the 1960s, and a retail shopping centre has been built over the end of the canal, with the former basin serving as the car park.
 Just a short section from the junction to Durham Street remains in water, and is used as a turning point.
+However, the line of the canal can still be traced as far as the railway bridge, while Durham Street bridge and Halfpenny Bridge remain.
+Dating from 1831, Halfpenny Bridge is a grade II listed structure, and is a rare example of a toll bridge crossing a canal.
+It is constructed of wrought iron and cast iron, with York stone paving.
+The footbridge was restored in 1978, and the bridge carries a plaque to commemorate this.